lhearnsb/EngagementCulture/README.md

 **The target population** was urban, high-poverty public school campuses.
 The representative sample comprised 172 high-poverty public school campuses in Dallas ISD.
 Dallas ISD was selected because of its large size, the availability of valid and reliable engagement culture data for each campus, and the demographic makeup of its urban, high-poverty campuses, which has similar demographics to other urban, high-poverty campuses in the United States.

 **Data.** There were no direct participants.
 Aggregate campus-level data were from school year 2019 and came from the Texas Education Agency & Dallas ISD.
 Those data (and additional as gathered) will be posted in this repository.

+**Analysis.** Hierarchical multiple regression analysis was conducted for each outcome variable to determine to what extent the presence of predictor variables explains extra variation in each outcome variable.

+**Predictor Variables**
+* Released Data from Dallas ISD
+  * Select staff engagement and support survey items percent positive
+  * Overall composite rates of positive results from parent surveys
+  * Overall composite rates of positive results from student surveys
+  * Extracurricular participation rates
+* Released Data from the Texas Education Agency
+  * Discretionary discipline rates
+  * Population discipline rates

+**Outcome Variables**
+* Released Data from The Texas Education Agency
+  * Domain II: Academic Growth whole points awarded
+  * Domain II: Relative Performance STAAR-only scale scores
 ***

 It is still in its early stages, but the vision is for this to be a place where researchers can find data, literature, topics, problem statements, and methods to support the study and proliferation of engagement culture.